radheshpai87/SkillBridge/replit.md

 - Timestamps for tracking creation and updates

 **Validation**
-- Zod schemas (shared/validators.ts) for runtime request validation
+- Zod schemas (shared/validators.js) for runtime request validation
-- TypeScript interfaces (shared/types.ts) for type safety across client/server
+- JSDoc typedefs (shared/types.js) for editor hints and documentation
 - Client-side validation with React Hook Form and @hookform/resolvers
 - Server-side validation using Zod schemas for all endpoints